-1990s – work in the film/TV business; freelance writing/editing/ proofreading for many magazines; publication and sale of over 5,000 copies of parenting booklets 2001 – 2016 (retired) – work in several non-profits.
+1990s – work in the film/TV business; freelance writing/editing/ proofreading for many magazines; publication and sale of over 5,000 copies of parenting booklets.
+See my film credits on IMDb.

+2001 – 2016 (retired) – work in several non-profits.

-My three books, “Surviving Hollywood North: Crew Confessions from an Insider,” “First Kiss and other True Fiction,” and “How to be an (Almost) Perfect Parent: Dos and Don’ts from a former Family Support Worker” are available at these fine little online shops:
+My four books, “Surviving Hollywood North: Crew Confessions from an Insider,” “First Kiss and other True Fiction,” “How to be an (Almost) Perfect Parent: Dos and Don’ts from a former Family Support Worker,” and “What’s Wrong With Me?!” are available at these fine little online shops:

 In sum: I’m a woman, mother, friend, blogger, freelance editor/proofreader, author, kitty mom and self-styled humourist who usually sees the upside of things.
 Also, and this is important – I never met a flea market I didn’t like.